Skip to main content

 If you receive a letter closing one portion of your claim (contents, dwelling, ALE), treat it as starting a separate clock for that portion.
 Do not assume that because the overall claim is still open, every piece of it is still tolled.
 An insurer that is sophisticated about limitations will use partial closures strategically.
 Discuss any partial closure letter with your attorney or Public Adjuster immediately.

-Scenario 5: Asking the Insurer How Much Time You Have Left
+Edge Case 5: Asking the Insurer How Much Time You Have Left

-Under 10 CCR §2695.7(f), every insurer must provide written notice of any statute of limitation or other time-period requirement upon which the insurer may rely to deny a claim.
+Under 10 CCR § 2695.7(f), every insurer must provide written notice of any statute of limitation or other time-period requirement upon which the insurer may rely to deny a claim.
 This notice must be given to the claimant not less than 60 days before the expiration date.
 If the insurer receives the claim within that 60-day window, notice must be given immediately.

 Here is the critical detail: this subsection does not apply to a claimant represented by counsel on the claim matter.
 If you have an attorney, the insurer has no regulatory obligation to tell you when your time is running out.
 The regulation assumes that your attorney is tracking the deadline.